UK employers have a legal obligation to prevent illegal working by verifying all employees have a valid right to work in Britain.

-Three steps to compliance
+Three steps to Right to Work compliance

 Home Office guidance stipulates three stages to the Right to Work checking process.
 Following these guidelines may allow you to rely on a statutory defence if you are facing allegations of employing illegal workers.

-Steps 1: Obtain the Correct Documents
+Step 1: Obtain the correct documents

 Employers can only accept certain documents to verify an individual has the Right to Work in the UK.
 They are contained in the Government’s list A and list B of acceptable documents.

 List A relates to documents that prove an individual is not subject to immigration control and has a permanent Right to Work in the UK, such as UK citizens.